nim-lang/virus_checker/README.md

 - [x] Scan nightlies release using windows defender
 - [x] Upload nightlies release to virusTotal
+- [x] Scan open source malwares written in Nim and upload the binaries to virusTotal

 ## Potiential goals

-- [ ] Scan important packages and upload the binaries to virusTotal
+- [ ] Scan examples and important packages and upload the binaries to virusTotal
-- [ ] Scan open source malwares written in Nim and upload the binaries to virusTotal

 ## Report false postives